Factbox: Republicans vying to take on Obama in 2012

 JON HUNTSMAN

-Huntsman, 51, resigned in April as Obama's ambassador to China to plan his presidential run.
+Huntsman, 51, is not taking part in Tuesday's debate.
+He resigned in April as Obama's ambassador to China to plan his presidential run.

 Like Romney, Huntsman is a Mormon.
 The former governor of Utah and member of a wealthy chemicals family is a moderate, and he has not won over the conservative voters who play a big role in the nominating process.
 He is near the bottom of many national polls.